PokemonAutomation/ComputerControl/Wiki/Programs/PokemonLA/AlphaGalladeHunter.md

 If the above is set to stop on a shiny, the program will align the camera and wait X time to potentially allow the shiny to come into view of the camera.
 This has no functional affect on the program.
 Don't set this value too large as some Pokémon will run away from you.

+*This program uses a default delay of zero to minimize the chance of the Ralts/Kirlia in the same room as the Gallade from running away.*

 <hr>